tradingview/rest_integrations_docs/source/trading/UI_elements.rst

 Account Manager
 ...............

-*Account manager* is a panel at the bottom of the screen.
+*Account Manager* is a panel at the bottom of the screen.
 This panel can have multiple tabs.

 .. image:: ../../images/Trading_UiElements_AccountManager.png
    :alt: Account Manager
    :align: center

-The *Account Manager* can be configured at the broker configuration level and for each sub-account separately.
-You should use one of these options.
+You can configure *Account Manager* at the broker configuration level and for each sub-account separately.
+To do this, you should use one of these options.

 * At the broker level, use `/config`_ → ``d`` → ``accountManager``.